Nickelium/Website/content/portfolio/rasterizer.md

 title = "Rasterizer"
 date = 2019-07-12T12:32:46+02:00
 draft = false
 description = "A realtime software Rasterizer that emulates typical hardware graphics pipeline.
-It contains the following graphics features but it is not exhaustive: backface culling, depth buffer, perspective correct interpolation, extendable vertex and fragment shaders and of course Rasterization ...  " tags = ["rendering", "graphics", "software-rendering", "c/c++"] image = "rasterizer/rasterizer_thumbnail.png"
+It contains the following graphics features but it is not exhaustive: backface culling, depth buffer, perspective correct interpolation, extendable vertex and fragment shaders and of course Rasterization" tags = ["rendering", "graphics", "software-rendering", "c/c++"] image = "rasterizer/rasterizer_thumbnail.png"
 +++